 3. Drive The Ring of Kerry

-In a country where dramatic scenery and picturesque countryside are abundant, it’s a big statement to call this route the most scenic in Ireland.
+In a country where dramatic scenery and picturesque countryside are abundant, it’s a big statement to call this route the most scenic drive in Ireland.
 But it is, and it’s certainly one of the top 10 things to do in Ireland.
 This is one of my favorite drives in the country, so you’ll want to put it on your Ireland bucket list.

 The route is 111 miles of rugged landscapes, idyllic villages, impressive mountains, and gorgeous islands.
 You can begin the journey anywhere on the route, but popular starting points are at Kenmare and Killarney.
 I will note that parts of this are a bit daunting, particularly Conor Pass, so don’t look down if you don’t like heights.